 During the fifty-two years of its existence, the institution has kept its sights high.
-Its principal desire has been to afford students a program of progressive ceramic education and stimulating research which will prepare them to be not only good ceramists but also good citizens.
+Its principal desire has been, and is, to afford students a program of progressive education and stimulating research which will prepare them to be good citizens as well as good ceramists.